doyensec/imagemagick-security-policy-evaluator/README.md

   <policy domain="path" rights="none" pattern="*"/>
   <policy domain="path" rights="read|write" pattern="/tmp/imagemagick-reserved-folder/*"/>
 ```
 The `/tmp/imagemagick-reserved-folder/` path should be a directory only controlled by the underprivileged user running imagemagick.
+The evaluator already warns you if the above directives are not set.

 ## Getting Started